iamwhil/graph19/README.md

 ```
 Note!
 The resolve's return value is a hash of the fields.

-The graphql/mutations.rb file explicitly includes mutations into the schema (once we include the mutations in the base graph).
+The component/mutations.rb file explicitly includes mutation fields into the schema (once we include the mutations in the base graph).

 ```
 # components/users/app/graphql/users/mutations.rb